gofilipa/fds-spring-23/homework_01.md

 1. Save your first name to a variable called `first`.
 2. Save your age to a variable called `age`.
 3. Use "f-string" formatting to run the following line of code: `f"my name is {first}, and my age is {age}"`.
-For more information on f-strings, [see this post](https://www.digitalocean.com/community/tutorials/python-f-strings-literal-string-interpolation).
+For more information on f-strings, [see this tutorial on "f-strings" on Digital Ocean](https://www.digitalocean.com/community/tutorials/python-f-strings-literal-string-interpolation).
 4. Save your last name to a variable called `last`.
 5. Use string concatenatation (when you add one string to another using `+`) to print your first and last names together.
 6. Add the number `10` to your `name` variable.
 This should create an error.